Free-to-play

-Free-to-play (F2P or FtP) video games are games that give players access to a significant portion of their content without paying or do not require paying to continue playing.
-Free-to-play is distinct from traditional commercial software, which requires a payment before using the game or service.
-It is also separate from freeware games, which are entirely costless.
-Free-to-play's model is sometimes derisively referred to as free-to-start due to not being entirely free.
-Free to play games have also been widely criticized as “pay-to-win”— that is, that players can generally pay to obtain competitive or power advantages over other players.
+"Free-to-play" ("F2P" or "FtP") video games are games that give players access to a significant portion of their content for free.
+The term "free-to-play business model" or simply, "free-to-play model", refers collectively to business models that ultimately result in the creation of free-to-play games.
+Games that adhere to free-to-play business models are distinct from traditional premium games, which require payment before use.
+Free-to-play games are not to be confused with freeware games, which are entirely costless.
+Accordingly, free-to-play games are sometimes called "free-to-start" due to not being entirely free.
+Certain free-to-play games have also been labeled as "pay-to-win"—that is, that players can pay to obtain competitive advantages over other players.

-There are several kinds of free-to-play business models.
-The most common is based on the freemium software model, in which users are granted access to a fully functional game but are incentivised to pay microtransactions to access additional content.
-Sometimes the content is entirely blocked without payment; other times it requires immense time 'unlocking' it for non-paying players, and paying the fee speeds the unlocking process.
+There are several kinds of ways that free-to-play games generate money, despite being mostly free.
+A common method is based on the freemium software model, in which users are incentivised to make small purchases, called microtransactions, to either access additional cosmetic or gameplay content, progress through the content faster, or gain competitive advantages over other players.
 Another method of generating revenue is to integrate advertisements into the game.

-The model was first popularly used in early massively multiplayer online games targeted towards casual gamers, before finding wider adoption among games released by major video game publishers to combat video game piracy.
+The free-to-play business model was commonly seen in early massively multiplayer online games targeted towards casual gamers, before finding wider adoption among games released by major video game publishers to combat video game piracy.
+The model has been used by games such as Star Wars: The Old Republic, Apex Legends, Fortnite, VALORANT, and League of Legends.

-Categories

-There are several kinds of free-to-play games:

-Shareware, a trial of variable functionality intended to convince users to buy a full license of the pay to play game.
-Also known as game demos, shareware often gives free users severely limited functionality compared to the full game.

-Freemium games, such as Star Wars: The Old Republic, Apex Legends, Fortnite Battle Royale, and the majority of the MOBA games, offer the "full version" of a product free of charge, while users are charged micropayments to access premium features and virtual goods, often in a piecemeal fashion.

-Game mechanics
+Revenue sources

+In-game items

 In-game items can be purely cosmetic, enhance the power of the player, accelerate progression speed, and many more.
 A common technique used by developers of these games is for the items purchased to have a time limit; after this expires, the item must be repurchased before the user can continue.
 Another commonly seen mechanic is the use of two in-game currencies: one earned through normal gameplay, and another which can be purchased with real-world money.
 The second, "premium" currency is sometimes given out in small amounts to non-paying players at certain times, such as when they first start the game, complete a quest, or refer a friend to the game.
 Many browser games have an "energy bar" that depletes when the player takes actions.
 These games then sell items such as coffee or snacks to refill the bar.